-Here’s a truth I want everyone who doubts their physical and mental potential to keep at the forefront of their mind: beneath the shell of the soft, sedentary people we have become lie the raw materials of nature’s most adaptive and capable athlete.
+Here’s a truth I want everyone who doubts their physical and mental potential to keep at the forefront of their mind: beneath the shell of the soft, sedentary people we have become are the raw materials of nature’s most adaptive and capable athlete.

 The key word here is adaptive.
 If you’re not already convinced that adaptation is the true birth-right of all human beings, I’ve got one word for you: wingsuits.
 How the hell have we worked out how to do that?!
 Where is the precedent in our evolution for the ability to calculate flight trajectory and master air-currents and to compute every factor fast enough that we can weave through trees and skim cliff-faces with just a flimsy bit of fabric between our wrists and ankles?
 That, my friends, is the awesome power of the adaptive machinery we possess.

 Look at how diverse our achievements are: from free-divers who descend hundreds of metres beneath the waves to long-jumpers that clear eight metres in a single bound; from skateboarders who leap the Great Wall of China to strongmen who drag trucks with one arm; from gymnasts who hold near-impossible isometrics to motocross riders who let go of their bike mid-air, casually add in a somersault, then catch the same bike and land on two wheels without batting an eyelid.
 As a species, we’re ridiculously diversely talented!
 And that’s a testament to natural human ability, that we are capable of becoming very good at such specialized and distinctive skill-sets.